Frank Meehan: Bridge of Spies cold warrior dies

 "I think once you get the Russia bug you never lose it," he said.

-'Who are these people who had almost collapsed under German attack and then fought their way from Stalingrad to Berlin?'
+"Who are these people who had almost collapsed under German attack and then fought their way from Stalingrad to Berlin?
 I wanted to understand."

 By 1960, he was based at the US embassy in Moscow when Soviet forces shot down a top secret US spy plane and captured its pilot Gary Powers.

-The existence of the U2 spy programme had never been acknowledged by the USA so the Soviets put the wreckage on public display and the pilot through a show trial.
+The existence of the U2 spy programme had never been acknowledged by the US, so the Soviets put the wreckage on public display and the pilot through a show trial.

 Frank was sent to take a look.